tcamick/rails-environment/README.md

-# Rails Enviroment for Personal Website
+# Rails Enviroment

 ```
-A repository for setting up a rails enviroment for my personal website.
+A repository for setting up a rails enviroment for a web application.
 ```

 ## Requirements